pijaginw/travel-cost-calculator/.ai/prd.md

 - FR-010: The Trip Summary page must display the grand total cost and a list of all individual expenses.

 ### 3.3.
 Expense Management
-- FR-011: Users can upload one expense at a time in JPG or PNG format.
+- FR-011: Logged-in users can upload one expense at a time in JPG or PNG format.
 - FR-012: The system will use an integrated OpenAI service to process the uploaded image.
 - FR-013: The AI service will extract the total amount and suggest an expense category.
 - FR-014: The predefined categories are: Transportation, Accomodation, Food & Drink, Activities and Uncategorized.